 What AMS you choose could be the most important decision your organization makes all year.
 It will absolutely impact most, if not all, significant aspects of your business for the next five to ten years.

 This is not something you want to rush or cram in between other competing priorities.
 It might take three or four hours for our team to dig into the needs of your organization.
 During the search process, even if you wind up giving five vendors ten hours each over the course of several months, I believe it is well worth the investment to make sure you get this right.

 We’ve packed a lot of information into this post!
 Hopefully, you have a concrete framework for how to think about successfully preparing for this part of the search process.
 If you have questions or want to explore particulars about a reverse demo, get in touch.

-The Cobalt team has also created a huge, free resource you might be interested in—our Definitive Guide to Choosing a New AMS/CRM for Your Association is crammed with the best of what our team has learned in 20 years of helping organizations just like yours.
+The Cobalt team has also created a huge, free resource you might be interested in—our 2023 Association Management Software Buying Guide is crammed with the best of what our team has learned in 20 years of helping organizations just like yours.
 It will give you best practices, checklists, and a prioritization for your search that will make it more manageable and something you can start tackling right away.